Mayor Island / Tūhua

-Mayor Island / Tūhua is a dormant shield volcano located off the Bay of Plenty coast of New Zealand's North Island.
-It lies 35 km north of Tauranga and covers 13 km².
+Mayor Island / Tūhua is a dormant shield volcano located 26 km off the Bay of Plenty coast of New Zealand's North Island.
+It covers 13 km².

 Geography

 The island is quite steep along its coast and rises to 355 m above sea level.
+The closest major port entrance is at Tauranga, 35 km away to the southeast and it is 26 km from the Bay of Plenty coast.
 A saddle about 75 m deep separates it from the North Island, while the other side of the volcano rises from the seafloor some 400–500 m beneath the waves.
-Approximately 18,000 years ago during the Last Glacial Maximum when sea levels were over 100 metres lower than present day levels, Mayor Island / Tūhua was connected to the rest of New Zealand.
+Approximately 18,000 years ago during the Last Glacial Maximum when sea levels were over 100 m lower than present day levels, Mayor Island / Tūhua was connected to the rest of New Zealand.
 Sea levels began to rise 7,000 years ago, separating Mayor Island / Tūhua from the mainland.
-Hot springs may be found on the island's northern side, and there are two small crater lakes, Green Lake and Black Lake.
-These lie within two overlapping calderas formed in explosive eruptions 36,000 and 6,340 years ago.
+Hot springs may be found on the island's northern side, and there are two small crater lakes, Lake Aroarotamahine (Green Lake) and Lake Te Paritu (Black Lake).
+These lie within the calderas formed in explosive eruptions.

 Geology

 Mayor Island is characterised as a peralkaline volcano and has exhibited a wide range of eruptive styles, including lava fountains, Strombolian explosions, extrusion of lava domes, phreatomagmatic explosions, Plinian falls and ignimbrite.
+It is the largest and most complex volcano located in the southwest margin of the 128 edifice Tūhua volcanic field which covers at least 510 km2 of the ocean floor.
+This field is a polygenetic volcanic field, although up to 55 of the volcanoes are likely monogenetic, having only erupted once.

+Three caldera forming events have occurred named, C1 at 36 thousand years BP, C2, perhaps a gradual collapse, at about 9,200 years BP and C3 as a VEI 5 event at 7,600 ± 100 years BP.

-The most recent lava flows have been dated at between 500 and 1,000 years old.
+The most recent lava flows were historically dated by appearance at between 500 and 1,000 years old, however radiocarbon dating of lake sediments is consistent with volcanic activity destroying pre-existing vegetation about a thousand years earlier than this.

-The Tūhua Caldera formed in the >1 km3 eruptive volume event of 6,340 years ago and also is a partial collapse crater.
+The Tūhua Caldera formed in the >1 km3 eruptive volume C3 event that occurred at ±100 BCE and is also a partial collapse crater.
 It is 2.2 km by 2.5 km in size.
 The Tuhua Tephra is quite distinctive and due to it having two dispersion patterns has been found in the Auckland area where it is up to 7 cm thick, at Rotorua up to 10 cm thick and Lake Waikaremoana where it is 4 cm thick, making it useful as a mid-Holocene marker horizon.
 It has also been characterised from multiple sea bed cores off the East coast from the Havre trough off the Bay of Plenty to the southern North Island off Cape Turnagain.

 Te Paritu Tephra is assigned to a Mayor Island eruption but the full recent significant eruptive sequence required sea cores as prevailing winds are off land.